Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 Central banks don’t have jurisdiction to regulate them.
 No authentication is needed when we trade in (buy or sell) a unit.
 The system accepting and dispensing cryptocurrency does not require us to furnish any KYCs or other identifiers that the regular financial world demands.

-Besides trading and speculation, another usage of cryptocurrency networks is transfer of money or value.
+Besides trading and speculation, another usage of cryptocurrency networks is the transfer of money or value.
 It is usually done peer to peer (not on exchanges).
 A user’s account has a public key as an identifier and a private key for enabling transactions.
 Fund transfers are done with the help of such keys.

 To understand how they work, we need to know the following phrases.